Halcyon Days – The Bittersweet Love Story of Ceyx and Alcyone

 Alcyone searches for Ceyx.
 Painting: Herbert James Draper

-Before she had chance to drown, Zeus, who had been watching the drama from high above, took pity on the couple and transformed both her and Ceyx into Halcyons, a type of kingfisher.
+Before she had chance to drown, Zeus, who had been watching the drama from high above, took pity on the couple and ordered Aeolus, ruler of the winds, to transform Alcyone and Ceyx into halcyons, a type of kingfisher.

 The two lovers, united again, flew off into the horizon.